AravindSelvam/django_elastic_apm/README.md

 # django_elastic_apm
-App for sending user report to customer every one hour.
-This app has different modules like Celery, Elastic Search, APM , cron schedule.
+This App used for sending user report to customer every one hour.
+This app has different modules like Celery, Elastic Search, APM, cron schedule.